logzio/logz-docs/_source/user-guide/distributed-tracing/trace-hotrod-demo.md

 The _Hot R.O.D (Rides on Demand)_ application generates a web page with four customer buttons to order a car to the customer's business to pick up passengers or merchandise for delivery to a desired location.

-When clicked, a request is sent to the backend (which generates a trace), and the app responds with the car license number and estimated time of arrival (ETA).
+Clicking a button sends a request to the backend (which generates a trace) and the app responds with the car license number and estimated time of arrival (ETA).

 <!-- ![Hot R.O.D. interface image](https://dytvr9ot2sszz.cloudfront.net/logz-docs/distributed-tracing/tracing-hotrod.png) -->